Darren Criss Marries Longtime Girlfriend Mia Swier

 The 32-year-old actor tied the knot with his longtime girlfriend, Mia Swier, over the weekend.

-According to People, the happy couple had their ceremony at a hotel in New Orleans.
+According to People, the happy couple had their ceremony at a hotel in New Orleans and many Glee co-stars were in attendance.

 Darren and Mia's extravagant wedding ceremony comes just over a year after the Glee alum announced their engagement on social media.